jacksund/simmate/docs/apps/evolution.md

     If you encounter the error `database is locked`, it means you have exceeded the capabilities of sqlite.

-!!! warning
+!!! danger
-    A functioning VASP installation is required, as with previous tutorials.
+    The default relaxation workflow requires VASP to be installed.
+This will soon be replaced with QE (+docker support)

 -------------------------------------------------------------------------------

-## Quick Tutorial
+## Quick Start

 ### Fixed-Composition Search